paulocmarques/HUANANZHI-X99-F8/README.md

 ##### ⚠️ If you have factory stock firmware - _YOU MUST USE A PROGRAMMER DEVICE!_ (e.g. EZP-2019 or CH341A)

 1. Burn the firmware with a programmer device. (e.g. EZP-2019 or CH341A)
-2. Clear CMOS by plugging motherboar power cables and removing the CMOS battery for a few seconds then plug again.
+2. Clear CMOS by plugging motherboard power cables and removing the CMOS battery for a few seconds then plug again.
-3. After restart load setup defauls by entering the BIOS setting and then **Restore Defaults -> F10 -> Enter**
+3. After restart load setup default by entering the BIOS setting and then **Restore Defaults -> F10 -> Enter**
 4. Configure RAM timings and other settings and enjoy!

 ## CHANGE FIRMWARE SPLASH SCREEN